Targma/adventure-web/wiki/universe/difficulty.md

 **Comprehensive Difficulty and Gameplay Customization**

 RuneEra provides extensive customization options to tailor your gameplay experience.
-Due to the complexity of balancing a game of this s cope, we've implemented a flexible system that allows players to create their perfect challenge level.
+Due to the complexity of balancing a game of this scope, we've implemented a flexible system that allows players to create their perfect challenge level.

-## Difficulty System

-**Adaptive Challenge Framework**

 Balancing a game of RuneEra's complexity presents unique challenges.
 Our approach combines analytical balance with extensive gameplay testing, though the dynamic nature of events and emergent gameplay makes perfect balance difficult to achieve.

-### Development Approach

-**Multi-Layered Balancing**
-- **Analytical Foundation**: Initial balance based on mathematical models and system analysis
-- **Gameplay Testing**: Real-world playtesting to identify balance issues and edge cases
-- **Adaptive Systems**: Difficulty sliders allow players to compensate for any remaining imbalances
-- **Community Feedback**: Alpha build feedback helps refine balance across different playstyles

 ### Difficulty Presets